testcontainers/testcontainers-java/docs/features/reuse.md

     Reusable containers is still an experimental feature and the behavior can change.
     Those containers won't stop after all tests are finished.

-Reusable containers feature keeps the containers running between the test sessions.
-In order to achieve it, manual initialization should be used by calling `start()` and should be enabled by environment.
-In order to reuse a container, the configuration *must not change*.
+The *Reusable Containers* feature keeps the containers running between test sessions.
+In order to use it, manual container lifecycle instrumentation should be used by calling the `start()` method and it needs to be manually enabled through an opt-in mechanism.
+In order to reuse a container, the configuration of the container *must not change*.

 !!! note
     Reusable containers are not suited for CI usage and as an experimental feature